 Noteworthy Facts About Pastors

-Here are 14 surprising facts you may not know about pastors:
+Here are 14 surprising facts about pastors that you might not know:

 - We fight the balance between pleasing people and pleasing God every day.
 We do what we do because we love God…and people.
 Trying to please both is a common reason for pastor burnout in part because people and God don’t always want the same thing.
 Pleasing God wins, but living with the pressure of pleasing people can be extremely draining.